Home

 Getting there

 Feel free to be totally gobsmacked by the flaunnae (made up word) living and growing on the downs, take in the views of Eastbourne and do the REALLY steep last bit up to Beachy Head (to teach yourself a ruddy good lesson, you lazy swine!).
 This will be the hardest bit of the whole walk, so congratulate yourself when you get to the top.
-Feel free to insult the lazy tourists who have driven up there and eaten chips!

 Now you are on the famous Seven Sisters and they are spectacular.
 Yes, they are steep but they are reasonably small.
 Take your time and enjoy them.
 We find it is very hard to remember what number hill we are on.
 See how you get on.